bevesce/unicode-symbols-search/README.md

 Find and paste unicode symbols using python script or alfred workflow.
 ![script in terminal](screenshots/script.png)

-If you like this workflow maybe you will like my app on the iOS that basically does the same thing:
+If you like this workflow maybe you will also like my app on the iOS that basically does the same thing:

 ### [Symbolay](http://symbolay.com)